-- 1. Upon timely notice of appeal by the student, a hearing will be held before the Student Grievance Committee.
-Members of the Student Grievance Committee will be appointed by the college President or his/her designee. - 2.
-The student will be given reasonable notice of the date, time, and place of the hearing. - 3.
-The chairperson of the committee, appointed by the college President or his/her designee, will preside over the hearing.
-The hearing will be conducted in accordance with due process and pursuant to rules and procedures adopted by the committee. - 4.
-Proceedings will be closed to all but members of the committee, the student, the Associate Vice Chancellor or his/her designee, their advisors, and pertinent witnesses.
+- Upon timely notice of appeal by the student, the Associate Vice Chancellor for Student Affairs, or designated campus administrator, will review the request and may take any of the following actions: - Deny the appeal request - Accept the appeal request and modify or rescind the disciplinary findings and/or sanction imposed - Refer the matter for a hearing before the Student Grievance Committee.
+Members of the Student Grievance Committee will be appointed by the Chancellor or his/her designee. - 2.
+The student will be given reasonable notice of the date, time, and place of the hearing. - The chairperson of the committee, appointed by the college Chancellor or his/her designee, will preside over the hearing.
+The hearing will be conducted in accordance with due process and pursuant to rules and procedures adopted by the committee. - Proceedings will be closed to all but members of the committee, the student, the Associate Vice Chancellor or designated campus

+- administrator, their advisors, and pertinent witnesses.
 The student may request an open hearing. - The student, Associate Vice Chancellor or his/her designee, and committee may each have an advisor present.
-The student is responsible for presenting his/her own information, and therefore, advisors are not permitted to speak or to participate directly in the hearing. - 6.
-Following the hearing, through consensus, the committee will provide recommendation to the President on actions to be considered.

-- 7. The chairperson of the committee shall prepare a record of the hearing which shall include a copy of the notice of the hearing, all documentary and tangible evidence, a summary or transcript of all testimonial evidence, copies of written motions, pleas, and any other material considered by the committee, and the committee recommendations. - 8.
-The President will hold final ruling on all grievances.
+The student is responsible for presenting his/her own information, and therefore, advisors are not permitted to speak or to participate directly in the hearing. - Following the hearing, through consensus, the committee will provide recommendation to the Chancellor on actions to be considered. - 7.
+The chairperson of the committee shall prepare a record of the hearing which shall include a copy of the notice of the hearing, all documentary and tangible evidence, a summary or transcript of all testimonial evidence, copies of written motions, pleas, and any other material considered by the committee, and the committee recommendations. - 8.
+The Chancellor will hold final ruling on all appeals and grievances.